Sarah Abbott receives Vanier Canada Graduate Scholarship

 Watch the 13-minute video about EMIY on YouTube.

 EMIY consisted of eight two-hour weekly classes for young adults participating in the Road to Employment program at the Rainbow Youth Centre in North Central Regina.
 The grant for this project, from the Saskatchewan Arts Board’s Creative Partnerships program, provided homemade hot lunches for the students after each class as well as fees for guest speakers and films screened.
 Big thanks to Dwayne Beaver for donating his speaking fee back to the Rainbow Youth Centre!
 And to Candy Fox and Matt Yim for assisting with the classes, documentation and editing of the EMIY video.

 Listen to a podcast about EMIY!
 Trudy Stewart, Festival Director of mispon - A Celebration of Indigenous Filmmaking interviews Sarah Abbott and Candy Fox about EMIY.

 Check out the film trailer!

 This Time Last Winter: The Making Of The short documentary about the making of This Time Last Winter, edited by Matt Yim.

-Outtakes, shot by Sarah for In the Minds of Beings, appear in a short video edited by Lama Dechen Yeshe Wangmo through Jnanasukha, the film's producer.
+Outtakes, shot by Sarah for the film she directed, In the Minds of All Beings: Tsogyal Latso of Tibet, appear in a short video edited by Lama Dechen Yeshe Wangmo through Jnanasukha, the film's producer.
 Two Minutes at Tsogyal Latso in 2010 is part of an ongoing campaign to raise awareness and funds for the sacred site of Tsogyal Latso in Tibet - the birthplace of Khandro Yeshe Tsogyal: the small group of nuns living there, and construction of a new temple.
 To date, approximately $50,000 USD have been raised.

 Arts and Learning Award